Baseball Mode

 In addition, the mercy rule can also lead to a false sense of accomplishment for the winning team.
 When a team wins by 10 or more runs, it's easy to feel like you're invincible and that no one can touch you.
 This can create an inflated sense of confidence that can come crashing down when the team loses a close game.

-The rule harms our kids because it prevents some players from entering the game before officials call it.
+The rule also harms our kids because it prevents some players from entering the game before officials call it.

 Besides all that, it just destroys the element of competition.
 In a world where we constantly coddle children, it doesn't surprise me that we're making efforts to protect their feelings.
 Understanding the importance of dealing with loss will only help them grow as people and players.